fjar86github/onlinestorev2/README.md

 # Online Store with RESTful APIs, Data Science, and Microservices

 This is a complete online store project built using a combination of **Frontend**, **Backend**, **Data Science**, and **Microservices**.
-It provides an interactive shopping experience with advanced features such as product recommendations, stock predictions, and fault tolerance using RabbitMQ and JWT-based authentication.
+It provides an interactive shopping experience with advanced features such as product recommendations, stock predictions, and fault tolerance using RabbitMQ and JWT-based authentication and integrated with google data analytic.

 ## Features